Please Note- this website is best viewed on a desktop/laptop as it is not mobile-friendly. Web-page in development.

 Map of the Nile in Egypt- places visited by Joseph Austin Benwell in the 1860s

-Material researched and written by Dee Murray.
+Material researched and written by Dee Murray (Deirdre Murray).
 Website compiled by Dee Murray.
 All rights reserved.

 All images on this website are either scanned or photographed from the author’s own resources, appear with permission of owners/copyright holders, or are in the public domain in digital format via websites such as HathiTrust, Openlibrary.orgthe Internet Archive (archive.org) or Google Books.